RosterElf Logo

 Restaurant industry award 2020

 Most restaurant manager positions in Australia are covered by the Restaurant Industry Award 2020 (MA000119) under the managerial classification.
-This award sets minimum pay rates, conditions and entitlements for managers in restaurants, cafes, catering and similar hospitality businesses.
+This modern award sets minimum pay rates, conditions and entitlements for managers in restaurants, cafes, catering and similar hospitality businesses.
 View current Restaurant Award pay rates.

 Restaurant managers are typically classified at Level 4 (supervisory level with responsibility for a section, shift or department) or Level 5 (management of entire establishment or multiple venues).
 Classification depends on scope of responsibilities, number of staff supervised, financial authority and strategic decision-making.
 Use award interpretation software to ensure accurate classification and payment.